jdbc-json/jdbc-cb/README.md

 These instructions assume you are conversant with the Java ecosystem, and therefore know your way around Eclipse and Maven.
 You need to be running at least Java 7.

-* Setup Couchbase on your local machine.
-    * You should be able to access the administration interface at http://localhost:8091.
-    * The *beer-sample* sample data bucket should be present and accessible without a password.
+Install Couchbase on your local machine.
+You should be able to access the administration interface at http://localhost:8091.
+The *beer-sample* sample data bucket should be present and accessible without a password.

-* Create a new Maven project in Eclipse.
-* Add this dependency to the pom.xml file:
+Create a new Maven project in Eclipse.
+Add this dependency to the pom.xml file:

     <dependencies>
       <dependency>
         <groupId>com.github.jdbc-json</groupId>